CNNB logo

 • New program

-An entry-level nursing education plan intended for admitting students and requiring preliminary approval status from NANB prior to enrolling students.
+An entry-level nursing education plan intended for admitting students and requiring preliminary approval status from CNNB prior to enrolling students.

 • Non-Governmental Organization